hogeschool/Data-Technologies-public/Workshops/Workshop 5 - Optimalisation/6 - Caching.md

 - Manual refresh (e.g., a scheduled job that updates materialized views)

 ### Dirty Data
 Cached data can also be **dirty**, meaning it contains changes that have not yet been written back to the original source.
-In this case, the original data is outdated and needs to be updated using the cache content.
+In this case, the original data is outdated and needs to be updated using the cached content.

 > 🔎 **Example:**
 > A product’s price is updated in the cache, but not yet written to the database.